 Clarion Call: Sheffield’s Access Pioneers is written by Dave Sissons, Terry Howard and Roly Smith, who themselves dedicated many years to the local access campaign.
 At the centre of the book is the figure of GHB Ward, who in 1900 founded the Clarion Ramblers – thought to be the first working class rambling club.
 To Ward the moors represented freedom from “prison factory walls” and they rightly belonged to everybody, rich and poor equally.
 This book documents some of the club’s early rambles at places like Bleaklow and Derwent, which usually took place on Sundays and sometimes at midnight, when it was easier to trespass onto forbidden footpaths.
 Ward was driven by his belief in the mental and physical benefits offered by escaping the smoky city for the hills and nature at its edges.
 And his sense of happiness and liberation was clearly shared by other ramblers – after the first ramble on 2 September, a Clarion member wrote: “if our feet were on the heather, our hearts and hopes were with the stars.”

 As the authors of Clarion Call make clear, the legacy of Ward and the Clarion Ramblers cannot be understated.
 The Clarions were involved in meetings with other clubs from the likes of Liverpool and Manchester which then led to the creation of the national body known today as the Ramblers.
 Their involvement in the wider campaign for access to mountain and moorland, both before and after the famous Kinder Mass Trespass, played a big part in bringing about the country’s first national parks.
 And the Clarion Handbooks, which Ward almost singlehandedly wrote for fifty years, are treasure troves of anecdotes, poetry and enthusiasm.
-These ”little gems of outdoor literature", as Terry Howard calls them, are now collectors items – look out for them in Rare and Racy bookshop while you still can.
+These ”little gems of outdoor literature", as Terry Howard calls them, are now collectors items.

 Not only does Clarion Call tell the inspiring story of the access pioneers’ activism, but it also offers fascinating insight into the history of the rambler.
 Its black-and-white photos, many of which were taken by Clarion member Bert Diver, show men in their tweed suits, women in long dresses and bonnets, all wearing hob-nailed boots – a far cry from the head-to-toe Goretex common in these parts today.